bosbase/js-sdk/docs/SQL_TABLE_REGISTRATION.md

 - Creates BosBase collection metadata for the provided tables.
 - Generates REST endpoints for CRUD against those tables.
+- Applies the standard default API rules (authenticated create; update/delete scoped to the creator).
-- Leaves the existing SQL schema and data untouched; no field mutations or table syncs are performed.
+- Ensures audit columns exist (`created`, `updated`, `createdBy`, `updatedBy`) and leaves all other existing SQL schema and data untouched; no further field mutations or table syncs are performed.
 - Marks created collections with `externalTable: true` so you can distinguish them from regular BosBase-managed tables.

 ## Troubleshooting

 - 400 error: ensure `id` exists as `TEXT PRIMARY KEY` and the table name is not system-reserved (no leading `_`).
 - 401/403: confirm you are authenticated as a superuser.
-- Default audit fields (`created`, `updated`, `createdBy`, `updatedBy`) are auto-added to the collection metadata when present in the table; if they’re missing from the table, they won’t be synthesized.
+- Default audit fields (`created`, `updated`, `createdBy`, `updatedBy`) are auto-added if they’re missing so the default owner rules validate successfully.